LACMA

 Curatorial Notes

 This strikingly modern bowl is made from humble earthenware, disguised and beautified through the application of a white slip, a semifluid colored clay.
-Its interior is decorated with an encircling black inscription, and the spaces between the letters are filled by abstract decoration that is augmented by the color red, all covered by a transparent glaze.
-Read by turning the bowl counterclockwise, the Arabic inscription presents a proverb that retains some resonance even today: "Greed is a sign of poverty."
+Its interior is decorated with an encircling black inscription, and the spaces between the letters are filled by abstract decoration that is augmented by the color red, all covered with a transparent glaze.
+Read by turning the bowl counterclockwise, the beginning marked by a short black vertical line, the Arabic inscription presents a proverb that resonates even today: “Greed is a sign of poverty.”
+Although we do not know what type of food this vessel once held, we can surmise that part of the pleasure of enjoying its contents was to read its inscription, which would likely involve consuming at least some of the contents to reveal the text.

 Selected Bibliography